The Boxing Hare

-Refurbished in March 2017, it has stayed true to its 400 year old history, focusing on traditional British characterful classics with a rich and diverse range of beverages and snacks.
-Offering both comfort and character in the dining room, guests can sit amongst exposed beams by the bar or on in one of the banquettes in the West Room, enjoying Michelin starred food in an informal and welcoming atmosphere.
+Staying true to its 400 year old history, the restaurant focuses on traditional British characterful classics with a rich and diverse range of beverages and snacks.
+Offering both comfort and character in the dining room, guests can sit amongst exposed beams by the bar, or on in one of the banquettes in the West Room, enjoying Michelin-starred food in an informal and welcoming atmosphere.

 What we love